Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 • Powered by generative AI: testRigor is the only test automation tool that has adopted generative AI to let you create test cases.
 With just a test description and the URL, this system will create a complete test case for you.
 As these test cases are also in plain English, you can modify them by adding more steps or assertions like other test cases created using testRigor.

 • Extensive coverage: This tool tests more than just web applications.
-You can test web, native, and hybrid applications on mobile devices and desktops.
-Using the rich command library, you can write test cases that can perform operations like interacting with table data, data-driven testing, uploading files, validating images, 2FA logins, validating email and SMS content, and more.
+You can automate testing for various functional, end-to-end, UI, regression, and API testing across platforms (web, mobile, desktop) and browsers.
+Using the rich command library, you can write test cases that can perform operations such as interacting with files, QR Code, Captcha resolution, etc.

 • Low maintenance: testRigor reduces test maintenance drastically, which is a massive relief for any tester using automation. testRigor’s self-healing capabilities automatically incorporate the UI and application changes in the test scripts.
 Also, it takes care of unexpected browser or server crashes during test execution and internal wait times to deal with delays in element loading.